Hungry Happenings

 • When you are shopping for white chocolate and you choose to use chips be sure to look at the ingredients.
 If cocoa butter is listed in the ingredients then the chocolate will need to be tempered.

-STEP 2: Make modeling chocolate.
+Make modeling chocolate.

 You can see a very detailed tutorial and instructions on my How to Make Modeling Chocolate page but below is a quick overview.

-1. Melt 12 ounces white chocolate or white confectionery coating and allow it to cool, stirring it frequently, until it reaches about 91 degrees Fahrenheit.
+1. Melt 12 ounces of white chocolate or white confectionery coating and allow it to cool, stirring it frequently, until it reaches about 91 degrees Fahrenheit.

 2. Stir in ⅓ cup light corn syrup until it becomes very thick.